Asibe-Cheta/Larnacei-Platform/SERVICE_INTEGRATION_README.md

 ### Email Endpoints

-All email functionality is handled through the existing email service with automatic Mailgun integration.
+All email functionality is handled through the existing email service with automatic SendGrid integration.

 ### SMS Endpoints